arovai/pydeface/README.md

-## An example BIDS App (template repository)
+## Pydeface BIDS App
-Every BIDS App needs to follow a minimal set of command arguments common across all of the Apps.
-This allows users and developers to easily use and integrate BIDS Apps with their environment.

-This is a minimalist example of a BIDS App consisting of a Dockerfile and a simple entry point script (written in this case in Python) accepting the standard BIDS Apps command line arguments.
-This repository can be used as a template for new BIDS Apps.

-For more information about the specification of BIDS Apps see [here](https://docs.google.com/document/d/1E1Wi5ONvOVVnGhj21S1bmJJ4kyHFT7tkxnV3C23sjIE/edit#).
+This a [BIDS App](https://bids-apps.neuroimaging.io) wrapper for [Pydeface](https://github.com/poldracklab/pydeface).
+Like every BIDS App it consists of a container that includes all of the dependencies and run script that parses a [BIDS dataset](http://bids.neuroimaging.io).
+BIDS Apps run on Windows, Linux, Mac as well as HCPs/clusters.

 ### Description
-This is a placeholder for a short description explaining to the user what your App will doing.
+Pydeface BIDS App will grab the images corresponding to the subject and image modality requested and run Pydeface on them, overwritting the original images.

 ### Documentation
-Provide a link to the documention of your pipeline.

-### How to report errors
-Provide instructions for users on how to get help and report errors.
+Please read the official [**Pydeface**](https://github.com/poldracklab/pydeface) docs.

-### Acknowledgements
+### Error Reporting
-Describe how would you would like users to acknowledge use of your App in their papers (citation, a paragraph that can be copy pasted, etc.)
+Experiencing problems?
+Please open an [issue](http://github.com/neurodata/ndmg/issues/new) and explain what's happening so we can help.

 ### Usage
 This App has the following command line arguments:

 		usage: run.py [-h]
 		              [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]
-		              bids_dir output_dir {participant,group}
+		              bids_dir output_dir {participant}

 		Example BIDS App entry point script.

 		positional arguments:
 		  bids_dir              The directory with the input dataset formatted according to the BIDS standard.
-		  output_dir            The directory where the output files should be stored.
-		                        If you are running a group level analysis, this folder should be prepopulated with the results of the participant level analysis.
+		  output_dir            This argument is here for BIDS-Apps compatibility.
+All images will be written to the bids_dir overwriting the input.
-		  {participant,group}   Level of the analysis that will be performed.
+		  {participant}   Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel).